JinScientist/embed/README.md

 # CAMP-ANN-training

 ## Summary
-Prototype of neural network training service and prediction API
+Prototype of neural network training service and prediction API for usage time series prediction

 ## Requirements

-For training EC2 with GPU accelator, tensorflow,cuda kit,pandas are required.
+For training EC2 with GPU accelator, Tensorflow,Cuda kit,Pandas are required.

 ## Raw training data

-Raw training data should be CSV file located in the 'csvdata' directory in the same loation as the programm.
+Raw feature data should be CSV file located in the 'csvdata' directory in the same loation as the programm.
+SQL script for aggregating and pre-formatting raw feature data from Athena is in 'top100acc8metrics.sql'

 ## Programm list